• Skip to primary navigation

 Common causes of fatal accidents at work

-Fatal work accidents are commonly caused by a variety of factors, but most are due to a handful of causes.
+A variety of factors commonly cause fatal work accidents, but most are due to a handful of causes.
 In order of most common to least common, here’s a list of the most frequent causes of fatal work accidents in Georgia:

-• Workplace violence or other injuries by people or animals
+- Workplace violence or other injuries by people or animals – Such traumatic incidents can lead to life-threatening situations and may also result in severe injuries.

 Most deadly industries and occupations